 - Students should only use the username and password assigned to them as they are responsible for all activity under their username. - Students are responsible for all e-mails sent and received in their school e-mail account and all messages sent and received in Edsby.
 Inappropriate e-mails or messages should be reported to a teacher, to tech, or to the office. - Only video and audio files specifically allowed by a teacher may be stored on a student's personal school drive called the P: drive.
-All copyrighted programs, as well as all computer games, may not be stored on student's P: drive. - Students are not allowed to play computer games during class time. - Personal laptops and other electronic devices may be connected to the Internet using the school's public wireless network provided that users accept, agree and abide by the terms of the end user license agreement.
+All copyrighted programs, as well as all computer games, may not be stored on student's P: drive. - Students are not allowed to play computer games during class time. - Properly cleaning equipment is important before and after use. - Personal laptops and other electronic devices may be connected to the Internet using the school's public wireless network provided that users accept, agree and abide by the terms of the end user license agreement.